kulmajaba/figma-better-color-picker/README.md

 ## Roadmap

-### Update XY picker data in a background thread

-Make the UI responsive during loads.

 ### Caching XY picker imagedata

 At the moment at every startup the plugin will calculate XY picker image data into memory, taking several seconds.